-The following versions of the Travel Expense Voucher form are available:
+The following versions of the TEV are available for non-employee use:

 - Automated FileMaker Pro version.
-To obtain the FileMaker Pro version, go to the PR&F FileMaker Forms website at:
+To obtain the FileMaker Pro version, go to the Procedures Records, and Forms FileMaker forms website at:

 Any unexpended portion of a travel advance must be returned to WSU at the close of the authorized travel period.
 (SAAM 10.80.60)